-was transmitted to the Junta.
-On the morning of the 3d of July, Jo-aquin dc Aguero y Sanchez, with a small body of Creoles, made his appearance in the town of Principe, uttering loud cries of "Liberty-death to the Spaniard !" and, with his companions, calling on the people to join him and strike for freedom.
-Although he had previously received the promises of some three or four hundred that they would respond to the call the instant a demonstration was made, only fifteen, all told, redeemed their pledge. ed, the patriots were routed, and Sanchez part of those who have lent themselves to so taken prisoner.
+aquin de Aguero y Sanchez, with a small body of Creoles, made his appearance in the town of Principe, uttering loud cries of "Liberty-death to the Spaniard!" cuberty-death to the Spaniard! and, with his companions, calling on the and, with his companions, calling on the species to join him and strike for freedom. people to join him and strike for freedom vain have this people exhibited a mildness, a Although he had previously received the prudence, and even a submission and loyalty, promises of some three or four hundred which have been proverbial. that they would respond to the call the When the iniquity of the government has instant a demonstration was made, only not been able to find any ostensible grounds fifteen, all told, redeemed their pledge, for persecution, it has had recourse to cowardly Though somewhat disturbed at this re- arts and snares to tempt its victime into some sult, the Creole chief, followed by his offence: Thus were various individuals of small troop, hurried through the town, Matanzas entrapped into an ambuscade of soluttering defiance to the authorities, and as diery, by the pretext of selling them some uttering defiance to the authorities, and as before, calling on the people to join him.
+The latter displayed no decision, and the Spanish troops, outnumbering the insurgents twenty to one, perceiving the inhabitants were too timid to ioin them. ed, the patriots were routed, and Sanchez part of those who have lent themselves to so taken prisoner.

-plain, at the foot of the hills of Najassa, some restraint, upon the unbridled excesses of a few leagues from the city.
-Here, it was to distort such aster into the state of t a few leagues from the city.
-Here, it way to distort such acts into attempts at re-was determined, in case of interruption by the Spanish troops, to strike boldly and manfally for the cause.
-The flag of the ing Declaration of Independence read :
+Notwithstanding this result, the Creoles made another stand on the following day.
+They gathered in large numbers, on a plain, at the foot of the hills of Najassa, a few leagues from the city.
+Here, it was determined, in case of interruption by the Spanish troops, to strike boldly and manfully for the cause.
+The flag of the Liberators was unfurled, and the following Declaration of Independence read: